dingn1/table_header_persister/README.md

 #### NPM

-The best way to install and use perfect-scrollbar is with NPM.
+The best way to install and use form_header_persister is with NPM.
 It's registered on [npm](https://www.npmjs.com/package/form_header_persister) as `form_header_persister`.

 ```